'Moonlight View of Takanawa',

 NOTE:

 This site is not intended to be an extremely high-quality resource.
 It is mostly simply a lot of images that were collected while trying to sort out some Hiroshige II prints.
-They have been put them online as a resource for other woodblock print people, but Hiroshige II is not really a focus (I'm very busy doing a Catalog Raisonné of Yoshitoshi) so it is hoped that some Hiroshige II aficionado will volunteer to take it over!
+They have been put them online as a resource for other woodblock print people, but Hiroshige II is not really my main focus (I'm very busy doing a Catalog Raisonné of Yoshitoshi) so it is hoped that some Hiroshige II aficionado will volunteer to take it over!

-One consequence of that is that much of the data here (e.g. titles of individual prints, translations of titles, prints dates, etc) has not been independently checked for correctness; rather, this site mostly simply repeats information from other sources.
+One consequence of that is that much of the data here (e.g. titles of individual prints, translations of titles, prints dates, etc) has not been independently checked for correctness; rather, this site often simply repeats information from other sources.
 So, please take all information on this site with a grain of salt.

 I will, of course, happily correct any errors pointed out.
 Also, if anyone has images any of the missing prints, I would be happy to add them.
 (If you come here to identify a print, and it's not here, it's missing, and I would appreciate a scan of it, so that I can identify it, and add it.)